Frequently Asked Questions

 Are all fees going away?

 No. You will still be charged for lost or damaged items, missing pieces, and processing and collection fees.
-For more information, please see Loan Periods, Renewals, and Fees.
+For more information, please see Loan Periods, Renewals, Fees and Borrowing Restrictions.

 Why are you doing this?